-We all owe a huge debt to the brave souls that lost their lives protecting us in this country and providing the freedom we now have today.
+We all owe a huge debt to the brave souls that lost their lives in WWI and WWII.
+They protected us in this country and providing the freedom we now have today.
 With 100 years since the start of World War I, I would like to write a short blog as my form of dedication and memory to them.

-In an effort to help us win World War One clock factories and many other factories in the UK changed production from things like clocks to miltary hardware.
-Smiths and Sons based in Cricklewood, were one such company, they were established in 1851 had a very technical workforce and as well as clocks that were needed for the war effort, they helped with things like fuse production.
+In an effort to help us win World War One clock factories in the UK changed production from things like clocks to military hardware.
+Smiths and Sons based in Cricklewood, were one such company, they were established in 1851 had a very technical workforce.
+As well as clocks that were needed for the war effort, they helped with things like fuse production.
 This company also produced the first odometer and speedometer.
-We are all in this together was not just a saying but in real action during the war years, everyone chipped in with helping with the war effort, and confronting the foe that stood before us.
+We are all in this together was not just a saying but in real action during the war years.
+Everyone chipped in with helping with the war effort, and confronting the foe that stood before us.

 Engraved on the movement are the following things that really sends a shiver to the spine.